-First of all, according to Law No. 5809 on Electronic Communications (Law No. 5809), the ICTA is the competent authority for spectrum management, supervision and inspection in Turkey.
-However, pursuant to Law No. 5809, the RTSC is the competent authority regarding the regulation of radio frequencies and television channel broadcasts.
+First, according to Law No. 5809 on Electronic Communications, ICTA is the competent authority for spectrum management, supervision and inspection in Turkey.
+However, under Law No. 5809, the RTSC is the competent authority regarding the regulation of radio frequencies and television channel broadcasts.